-In March 2016, the EU-Turkey Agreement radically changed everyone’s relation to the port.
-In the subsequent period, the painted eyes (see post: the eyes of the port and their transformations) lived through many desperate attempts by refugees to illegally escape the island, and more than a few violent deportations to Turkey, as well as arrests and returns to the now closed reception and detention centre in Moria.
+The EU-Turkey Agreement, signed in March 2016, radically changed everyone’s relationship to the port.
+In the following years, the painted eyes (see post: the eyes of the port and their transformations) saw many refugees making desperate attempts to illegally escape the island, and, more than a few, violent deportations to Turkey; as well as arrests and returns to, the now closed, reception and detention centre in Moria.

-Finally, on February 25, 2020, the port became known around the world after riot police (Units for Rehabilitation of Order) exited the ship in formation with the mission to occupy the area of Kavakli-Karava and to install there the necessary machines to construct the first big prison on the island that will function as a refugee detention centre.
+Finally, on 25 February 2020, the port became known around the world when police officers (from the Units for Rehabilitation of Order) exited the ship in formation.
+Their mission was twofold: to occupy the area of Kavakli-Karava and to install on-site the necessary machines for constructing the first big prison on the island that would function as a refugee detention centre.

-The clash with residents in the area of Kavakli (Karava and Diavolorema) on February 25 and 26, who participated in this battle from various political perspectives, was huge.
-On February 27, the riot police squads were forced to flee; the incident was compared to the historic “go home” of 1944.
-However, in the period that followed, an organised fascist attack on solidarity structures and on refugees and solidarians unfolded in front of the port’s eyes.
+The clash with residents in Kavakli (Karava and Diavolorema) on 25 and 26 February, , who came from differentpolitical perspectives, was huge.
+On 27 February, the police squads were forced to flee; the incident was compared to the historic “go home” of 1944.
+However, in the following period, an organised fascist attack on solidarity structures, on refugees and solidarians unfolded in front of the port’s eyes.
 In response, a new wave of antifascist demonstrations broke out.
-Immediately following, the port fell quiet as the city came under the terror of coronavirus (see post).
+Immediately after, the port fell quiet as the city came under the terror of coronavirus (see post).

-In April 2020, approximately 20,000 refugees were confined to and abandoned in the area of Moria; the passenger ships were reduced and the port fell silent.
-The eyes, now faded, fenced, and marginalised, are no longer news; they are but a blurred memory.
+In April 2020, approximately 20,000 refugees were confined and abandoned in the area of Moria; the ship linerswere reduced and the port fell silent.
+The eyes, now faded, fenced, and marginalised, are no longer newsworthy; they are but a faded memory.
 Their creators remain unknown to the wider public.
-Entry to the port is no longer allowed, except with a ticket for the ferry.
+Entry to the port is no longer allowed, except when holding a ticket for the ferry.
 The old rituals of farewell and welcoming have faded into history.
 Today, the city of thresholds (Stavrides, 2009) is becoming more and more a city of barriers, of surveillance and control.
 The port constitutes the preeminent space where this process is performed.
 From the habitus of openness that had been created through struggles (Petropoulou, 2019), we entered decisively into that of enclosure.

 The photograph was taken on 14 March, immediately after the departure of the Rhodes navy tanker, which was transporting refugees trapped in the port (following a government decision not to accept other asylum applications).
 The tanker sailed for northern Greece with the aim of temporarily relocating the refugees on board in a place, essentially, of exile.
 The same day, an antifacist demonstration was taking place in the city of Mytilene and measures to deal with COVID-19 were initiated.